Mohammedtariq97/Todo-Notes-App/README.md

 # Todo-Notes-App

-This Android app consist of:
+## General Info
+This app will help you to create your own todo for the day.

+## Technologies
+App is created with:
-1.Constraint Layout
+* Constraint Layout
-2.Shared Preferences
+* Shared Preferences
-3.RecyclerView
-4.Database
-5.Singleton
-6.Notification
-7.Networking
-8.Glide
-9.Fragment
+* RecyclerView
+* Room persistent library
+* Singleton
+* Notification
+* Networking
+* Glide
-10.Work Manager
+* Work Manager